gabyr93/Kaggle-Project/README.md

 From these tables we engineered aggregated behavioral features, such as:

-- total existing debt and credit utilization
+- Total existing debt and credit utilization
-- number and share of late payments
+- Number and share of late payments
-- consistency of repayment behavior over time
+- Consistency of repayment behavior over time

 We compared several models, including a **baseline logistic regression**, **regularized linear models**, and **tree-based approaches**.
 Models were evaluated using cross-validation and holdout performance (e.g., ROC–AUC and related metrics), and we selected the model that offered the best balance of accuracy and stability for risk scoring.

----

 ## 3. My Individual Contributions